-Clickthrough rate: Can help you determine how relevant your ads content is to your keyword or audience targeting for social or display.
+- Click-through rate (CTR): Can help you determine how relevant the content of your ads is to your keyword or audience targeting for social or display.

 If your goal is lead nurturing, you may also want to take into consideration on-site engagement metrics, like number of page views, new or returning visitors, etc.

 Keeping track of key metrics can help you evaluate the relevance/effectiveness of your advertising elements (ad copy, targeting, landing pages, etc.).
 It can also help you understand which keywords and audience targeting strategies are most valuable for your unique business.

 There are a lot of ways to optimize your PPC ads for conversions using data science.
 Once you have a good understanding of the best keywords and audience targeting, you can use these insights to implement advanced targeting strategies to improve your ROAS even more.
 Using query segmentation to prioritize revenue-driving keywords is one example of an advanced bid optimization strategy you can implement manually.

 These 5 steps are really all you need to start developing a competitive PPC strategy.
 The key is to identify what points in the sales funnel you want to target your audience, choose the right platforms and ads to do this, then optimize your PPC advertising material.
 Over time you’ll identify what elements of your strategy deserve the most investment to improve your ROAS.